konstanzer/to_err_is_human/readme.md

 ## Hypotheses

-Location (county and/or zip code) is driving log error.
+* Location (county and/or zip code) is driving log error.
-Finished square feet is driving log error.
+* Finished square feet is driving log error.
-The ratio of building size to lot size is driving log error.
+* The ratio of building size to lot size is driving log error.
-Clusters based on latitude and longitude will identify coastal properties an these are driving log error.
+* Clusters based on latitude and longitude will identify coastal properties an these are driving log error.
-Properties with many outlying features are driving log error.
+* Properties with many outlying features are driving log error.

+None of these hypotheses was correct.

 ## Results